Jordan has a plan to retain nation's youth – can they sell it?

 Another alarming data point: While Jordanians have long worked in Gulf countries, sending salaries back home and purchasing apartments, more citizens were leaving for good, taking their talent and income with them.

-For 18 months, a team of 500 experts assembled by the Royal Court hashed out a plan to overhaul the economy, boost income, and enhance quality of life.
+For four months, a team of 500 experts assembled by the Royal Court hashed out a plan to overhaul the economy, boost income, and enhance quality of life.

 The Vision aims to shift job growth from the debt-loaded public sector to the private sector by removing the bureaucratic obstacles and heavy taxation that have strangled growth and investment – and prevented many tech-savvy young Jordanians from starting businesses.

-One core goal is to create jobs for the 100,000 Jordanians entering the job market annually for the next decade, which would keep unemployment steady at 20%.
+One core goal is to help create jobs for the 100,000 Jordanians entering the job market annually for the next decade, which would prevent unemployment from climbing further, and likely keep it at 20%.

 What makes this plan different, advocates say, is a royal guarantee of sorts, a break from a traditionally hands-off palace.
-Rather than leave implementation of the Vision solely to a revolving door of king-appointed governments, the Royal Court is acting as a monitor and facilitator to ensure there is progress.
+Rather than leave implementation of the Vision solely to a revolving door of king-appointed governments, the Royal Court is acting as a facilitator to ensure there is progress.

-The government has yet to come up with an action plan for the Vision or even a budget, leaving the Royal Court and private sector to promote the plan on their own.
+The government has yet to come up with an action plan for the Vision or even a budget.
+The Royal Court and private sector are promoting the plan on their own.

 Town hall